WhyToReinventTheWheel/InterviewPreparation/Thread.md

 Thread 1  locks A, waits for B
 Thread 2  locks B, waits for A

+- Deadlock Prevention
+ - Lock Ordering
+ - Lock Timeout
+ - Deadlock Detection
+ 	Deadlock detection is a heavier deadlock prevention mechanism aimed at cases in which lock ordering isn't possible, and lock timeout isn't feasible.
+Every time a thread takes a lock it is noted in a data structure (map, graph etc.) of threads and locks.
+Additionally, whenever a thread requests a lock this is also noted in this data structure.
 ## Interrupts
 - public void interrupt() Interrupts this thread.  // thread.interrupt()
 - Thread.currentThread().interrupt();